fsoubes/FilterRank/doc/rank_filters2.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MedianAltAlgo_Rplot.png)
 #### Fig. 11 Execution time benchmark analysis for an alternative algorithm for a kernel of size 5x5.

-The execution time for the attempted implementation increase even more rapidly than the basic implementation.
+The execution time for the attempted implementation also increase erapidly in an exponential manner.
 The execution time is always longer than 1s, and the 1080x864 and  1440x1152 pixels images have a more than1minute execution time.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Median_ImageJRplot.png)
 #### Fig. 12 Execution time benchmark analysis for the ImageJ median algorithm for a kernel of radius 2.